 Civilians were littered around, walking as if nothing happened.

-Salarymen adjusting ties, housewives carrying shopping bags, students in uniforms laughing in small clusters.
+Salarymen adjusting ties, housewives carrying shopping bags, students in uniforms laughing in small clusters, on their way to school.
 The morning had fully broken, yet the sky remained heavy with clouds, the air damp and clinging.

-Inori walked without direction at first, tears slowly streaming down her cheeks, blurring the world into watercolor streaks.
+Inori walked without direction at first, resting easy seeing no officer on her tail.
+Tears slowly streamed down her cheeks, blurring the world into watercolor streaks.

 Her bandaged foot protested with every step, sending sharp reminders up her leg, but she did not stop.

-The white bands of cloth wrapped around her body, bloody and dirty now, drawing curious—or wary—glances from passersby.
+The dirty white bands of cloth wrapped around her body, only drew curious—or wary—glances from passersby.
+'I-I want to go home...!' she cried.

 Bash!!!